DarkNinja15/Proxy-Server-Multithreaded-/Readme.md

 #### Step 4: Need for a Thread Pool

 To handle multiple client requests concurrently, I implemented a thread pool that manages a pool of worker threads.
 When a client request arrives, the server assigns the request to an available worker thread from the thread pool.

+#### Step 5: Caching Responses

+To improve performance and reduce latency, I implemented a caching mechanism that stores responses from the destination server.
+When a client request arrives, the proxy server checks if the response is already cached and serves the cached response if available.
+This is done using the LRU (Least Recently Used) cache eviction policy.